cliffdevs/contract-testing/Readme.md

 ## How to Use

 Currently this is a POC, but more work will be done to build reports and assertions in the near future.
+To use this example, you need to have installed both [Docker](https://docs.docker.com/get-docker/) and [Docker Compose](https://docs.docker.com/compose/install/).

 To poke this:
 ```bash